babblevoice/tino/README.md

 ## Todo

+- further reduce site generation time:
-- revise site generation for subset processing via diff with persisted JSON
+  - diff more fully per persisted JSON:
+    - process decreased subset
+    - output only required and changed
+  - memoise completed partial insertions
-- revise live serving update check for use of absolute time
+- revise live serving update check for existing code reuse
-- memoise completed partial filenames
+- extend functionality:
   - allow for content category description line in RSS XML files
   - allow use of content file tag value in template file subpath
   - extend use of path tag to other nested files
 - replace use of subprocess for server and revise live server file to endpoint
+- otherwise improve generator source code:
+  - further refactor
-- refactor, add docstrings with interactive examples and comment
+  - add docstrings with interactive examples
+  - extend commenting
 - improve this readme

 ## Code